balakarthikeyan/notes/laravel-DI.md

 The write() method just calls methods on the adapter, since we definitely know it exists because we made use of DI.

-The enormous advantage of using DI instead of misusing static classes, god objects, and other stuff like that is, that you can easily track down where the dependencies come from.

-The other huge advantage is, that you can easily swap out dependencies.
-If you want to use another implementation of your dependency just pass it to the constructor.
-You don't need to hunt down hardcoded instances anymore in order to be able to swap them.

-Leaving aside the fact that by using Dependency Injection you will easily be able to Unit-Test your classes, since you can just mock the dependencies which is hardly possible with hardcoded dependencies.

 ## The three types of Dependency Injection

 ### Constructor Injection